With the upcoming Portsmouth casino groundbreaking, Rivers Portsmouth Casino Resort will take one step closer to completion.

 Portsmouth Mayor Shannon Glover recently announced the Portsmouth casino groundbreaking will take place on Tuesday, Dec.
 7.

 Officials will announce additional event details in the coming days.
-However, the future Portsmouth casino-resort is still a go for a 2023 grand opening.
+However, the future Virginia casino is still a go for a 2023 grand opening.

 The upcoming groundbreaking follows some other good news for Portsmouth and Chicago-based Rush Street Gaming.

 The $300 million Rivers Portsmouth Casino Resort will be located at Victory Boulevard and Cavalier Boulevard off I-264.

 In 2020 Portsmouth voters approved a casino referendum to bring the project to life.
 The resort will ultimately feature a casino, sportsbook, hotel, live event center, conference space, restaurants, bars and various retailers.